Embed This Data

 - Inflation (CPI):

 - FDI Inflow:

 Indonesia is the world’s most populous Muslim-majority democracy.
 Since 1998, when long-serving authoritarian ruler General Suharto stepped down, Indonesia’s 250 million people have enjoyed a widening range of political freedoms, and participation in the political process is high.
 Joko Widodo, former businessman and governor of Jakarta, won a tight race for the presidency in 2014, pledging to end corruption and promote economic reform.
-Weak rule of law remains a major impediment to attracting capital.
 As a member of the G20 and a driving force within the Association of Southeast Asian Nations, Indonesia plays a growing role at the multilateral level.
-Its increasingly modern and diversified economy has recovered from the 2009 global recession.

 The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a value-added tax and a property tax.
-The overall tax burden equals 11.8 percent of total domestic income.
-Government spending amounts to 19.1 percent of GDP, and the budget deficit is below 2 percent of GDP.
-Public debt still equals about 25 percent of total annual domestic output.
+The overall tax burden equals 10.9 percent of total domestic income.
+Government spending has amounted to 18.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.3 percent of GDP.
+Public debt is equivalent to 27.3 percent of GDP.

 Indonesia’s overall regulatory environment has improved over the years, but more commitment to reform is necessary to boost private investment and increase employment opportunities.
 The IMF commended Indonesia in 2016 for a “very successful” fuel subsidy reform that “serves as a model for other countries.”
 Government energy subsidies are provided now only to the poorest consumers.